mtholder/ku-covid-testing-data/README.md

 ## Known issues

-For the Aug 1 - Sept 10 check, the approximations I read from the bar charts indicated 25,034 negative tests, but the pdf on the dashboard's summary stats report 25,035 negative tests.
+  * For the Aug 1 - Sept 10 check, the approximations I read from the bar charts indicated 25,034 negative tests, but the pdf on the dashboard's summary stats report 25,035 negative tests.
 So my pixel reading of at least on of the bar charts in that reports negative tests visualization was probably a little off.
 That was the hardest chart to read accurately, because the tests-represented-by-each-pixel calibration was the most extreme of all of the plots (unsurprisingly, given the large numbers depicted in that graph).

+  * Note that the Total Tests number in the dashboard reports is greater than the sum of "Neg.
+Results" and "Pos.
+Results".
+In checking by approximations of the data, I used the "Neg.
+Results" and "Pos.
+Results" summaries.

 Note that (unlike [the previous entry testing data](https://protect.ku.edu/covid-19-test-reporting)), the data in the dashboard reports is list as "by Collection Date".
 I am interpreting "Collection Date" as the sample collection date, rather than the day that the data was reported.
 If that is correct, we should not expect perfect agreement between the numbers in this repository and the previous "by week" reporting; and we do see some discrepancies.